lk-geimfari/mimesis/docs/pytest_plugin.rst

 Integration with Pytest
 =======================

-Starting from version `14.0.0`, Mimesis now supports `pytest` out of the box.
+.. versionadded:: 14.0.0

 You no longer require any third-party packages to seamlessly integrate Mimesis with `pytest`.

 Usage